marcosegborges/ffmpeg/readme.md

 ## High Definition Gif

-It is possible to produce a `high-quality gif` with `reduced file size` using color palette algorithms, discover more in [this blog](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html).
+It is possible to produce a `high-quality gif` with `reduced file size` using color palette algorithms.
+Discover more on [this blog](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html).

-1. Firstly, we have to generate a custom color palette, so we don't waste space storing colors we don't use (the gif file format is limited to 256 colors):
+1. First, we have to generate a custom color palette, so we do not waste space while storing colors that we do not use (the gif file format is limited to 256 colors):

 ```
 ffmpeg -t 2.3 -ss 1.5 -i video.m4v -vf \
 fps=24,scale=480:-1:flags=lanczos,palettegen palette.png
 ```

-This command generates `palette.png` which we can use in our 2nd line in terminal.
-By the way, the backslash at the end of the line is if you run out of space and need to keep typing, hit backslash and return and you can keep going on a new line before hitting return to complete the command.
-You should recognize what `-t`, `-ss`, and `-i` do here, `-vf` is a way to invoke filters on our video.
+This command generates `palette.png` which we can be used in our 2nd line in terminal.
+By the way, the backslash at the end of the line is useful if you run out of space and need to keep typing.
+You should recognize what `-t`, `-ss`, and `-i` do here.
+The `-vf` is a way to invoke filters on our video.
 Also, we can describe fps and scale.
-The flags describe what algorithm to use; more info in [this blog](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html).
+The flags describe what algorithm to use; more info on [this blog](http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html).

 2. After creating the `palette.png` file, we can `generate the gif` with the following command: